 The MPI pre-approved procedure which must be carried out by all MAO’s.
 For non- MAO’s a standard operating procedure (guidelines) have been provided to enable compliance with the certification requirements and this will be verified by the IVA’s at end point inspection.

-Please find below the three documents – please read the documents carefully:
+Please find below the four documents – please read all the documents carefully:

 - PNZ Standard Operating Procedure (non-MAOs) – Fresh Potatoes to Fiji – Application of Sprout Inhibitor